ContextMapper/context-mapper-examples/src/main/resources/architectural-refactorings/AR-3-Split-Bounded-Context-by-Owner/README.md

 }

 /**
- * The new bounded context created by the 'Split Bounded Context by Owners' refactoring applied to 'split-bc-by-owners-input-example.cml'.
+ * The new bounded context created by the 'Split Bounded Context by Owners' refactoring applied to 'example-input.cml'.
  *
  * Note that the refactoring does not produce meaningful bounded context names.
 You can use the 'Rename Element' refactoring (SHIFT-ALT-R)
  * to rename the new aggregate.